lucianapopa/Python_Data_Analysis_Event_Alura/README.md

 3. **Dataset used in this project**:
 Source: Data Jobs — salaries.csv

-Processed file used by the app: data/final_dataset.csv Please review the original license/terms of use from the source.
+Processed file used by the app: final-dataset.csv Please review the original license/terms of use from the source.

-Load directly in Python:
+**Load directly in Python:**

+python

 import pandas as pd
 url = "https://raw.githubusercontent.com/guilhermeonrails/data-jobs/refs/heads/main/salaries.csv"
 df = pd.read_csv(url)
 df.head()

 4. **Run the cells step-by-step** following the notebook instructions.